cncf/glossary/content/en/pod.md

 Within the [Kubernetes](/kubernetes/) environment, a pod acts as the most basic deployable unit.
 It represents an essential building block for deploying and managing containerized applications.
 Each pod contains a single application instance and can hold one or more [containers](/container/).
-Kubernetes manages pods as part of a larger deployment and can scale pods [vertically](/vertical-scaling/) or [horizontally](/horizontal-scaling/) up and down.
+Kubernetes manages pods as part of a larger deployment and can scale pods [vertically](/vertical-scaling/) or [horizontally](/horizontal-scaling/) as needed.

 ## Problem it addresses